e-Spirit/fsxa-pwa/README.md

 There is a development mode that helps to easily map the content coming from the CaaS.

 To enable the development mode, the variable `devMode` must be set to `true` in the `fsxa.config.ts` file.
+You have to restart the server, when you change anything in this file.

 If you are in development mode and the component that is on the page has not been developed yet, you will get an info box.
 This shows exactly which component is missing and what information can be addressed.